ChennadeBrown/Project-2/Reports/Lifestyle.md

 Random Forest models are an extension of the tree based method bagging.
-The random forest algorithm creates multiple trees from bootstrapped samples, averages those results, and uses a random subset of predictors for each bootstrap sample/tree fit.
+The random forest algorithm creates multiple trees from bootstrapped samples, includes a random subset of predictors in each tree, and predicts based on the average of the results from those trees.
 Random forests can be used for classification and regression problems.

 ``` r
 rfFit <- train(shares ~., data = onlineNewsTrain,